-Several AMA initiatives help physicians feel confident to develop new ways to improve the quality and efficiencies of care through technology without worrying about unnecessary causes of action or liability exposure.
+Several AMA initiatives help physicians feel confident to develop new ways to improve the quality and efficiency of care through technology without worrying about unnecessary causes of action or liability exposure.

-  Digital medicine presents an opportunity to improve access and offer cost-effective medical care to a large swath of patients with diverse needs.
+Digital medicine presents an opportunity to improve access and offer cost-effective medical care to many patients with diverse needs.

 There is growing consensus that health apps can be beneficial to patients.
 Xcertia, a joint mHealth app collaborative effort pioneered by leading health organizations, is building physician and patient confidence in mHealth—and minimizing risk of harm—by developing a framework for the evaluation, recommendation and use of these technologies.

 As part of that framework, on Oct.
 18, 2018, Xcertia released its latest round of revisions to the privacy and security sections of the Xcertia guidelines.
 The release of the privacy and security guidelines is the second phase of a multi-staged, annual approach in which the guidelines will go through an iterative process that combines both subject matter expert work groups, public comment periods and stakeholder input to secure a broad representation from all interested parties.